earthspay/earths-documentation/ko/technical-details/sponsored-fee.md

 ### Fees

 #### Fee for Sponsored Fee Transaction
-A fee for a sponsor is payable in WAVES only.
-The fee for this transaction is fixed and equal to 1.0 WAVES.
+A fee for a sponsor is payable in EARTHS only.
+The fee for this transaction is fixed and equal to 1.0 EARTHS.

-#### Fee for miner in WAVES
+#### Fee for miner in EARTHS
-The total miner's fee in WAVES for transactions with a fee in sponsored (after sponsorship activation) can be compute by this formula:
+The total miner's fee in EARTHS for transactions with a fee in sponsored (after sponsorship activation) can be compute by this formula:
 ```
-    feeInWaves = assetFee * feeUnit / sponsorship
+    feeInEarths = assetFee * feeUnit / sponsorship
 ```
 where:
 * `assetFee` - a fee in asset from transaction